Regis McKenna: Regis McKenna, Inc.

 McKenna sold his advertising business to Jay Chiat in 1981 and his PR business in 1995.

 McKenna came out of retirement to work on the iPhone 4 antenna crisis.
 "Steve called me from Hawaii and told me he had a big problem," McKenna later explained.
-"He asked if I would meet him at Apple the next day....I thought it was a media-cycle issue and that they should address it with the data they had and be confident about the outcome rather than be apologetic.
+"He asked if I would meet him at Apple the next day...I thought it was a media-cycle issue and that they should address it with the data they had and be confident about the outcome rather than be apologetic.
 That's what Steve did.
-The issue vanished within probably 10 days."
+The issue vanished within probably ten days."

 McKenna felt that Walter Isaacson's book about Jobs was "very negative...I never once had any of those confrontations that people talk about, and I knew him since he was 22 years old."

 Aside from Intel and Apple, among the startups that the firm assisted in their formative years included America Online, Electronic Arts, Genentech, National Semiconductor, Silicon Graphics, and 3Com Corporation.
-Over the years, the firm evolved from a high-tech outsourced marketing business focusing on startups to a broad-based marketing strategy firm servicing international clients in many different industries.
+Over the years, the firm evolved from a high-tech outsourced marketing business focusing on startups to a broad-based marketing strategy firm servicing international clients in many industries.
 McKenna sold his interest in the firm in 2000.

-Andrea Cunningham, the firm's group account manager for Apple, told the Los Angeles Times in 1985 that "This agency knows more about Apple Computer than Barbara Krause (Apple's in-house public relations chief)."
+Andrea Cunningham, the firm's group account manager for Apple, told the Los Angeles Times in 1985, "This agency knows more about Apple Computer than Barbara Krause (Apple's in-house public relations chief)."

-McKenna later recalled that when he was advising Bill Gates, he "had so many clients coming to me looking" to see their faces on magazine covers "that he told Bill not to make that his goal.
-Instead, the goal should be to build a company."

-McKenna pioneered many of the theories and practices of technology marketing that have become integrated into the marketing mainstream.
+Consultants at Regis McKenna Inc. pioneered many of the theories and practices of technology marketing that have become integrated into the marketing mainstream.
 Some of these include:

-The process of diffusing technology across various classes of users ranging from innovators to early adopters to late adopters and laggards and the corresponding evolution of the “whole product.”